 As a writer, you set up the fictional world and its rules.
 If you have done a thorough job, at this point, you can let it play out and unfold on its own, with you just continuing from where you have started setting everything up.
 Your characterization of the individuals and the world they are living in become the main drivers of the story.
 A positive effect of applying rules to your fictional world is that it forces you to become more creative.
 For example, if your Western setting does not allow for magic or modern medicine, you have to come up with other ways your character survives a gunshot wound.

 Please note that the general artistic argument is to not listen to what the market “wants” but to write what comes to your mind.
-I think this is a valid point, given that your mind, your experiences, and your ideas are by default unique on the market.
+I think this is a valid point, given that your mind, your experiences, and your ideas are by default unique in the market.
 So, whatever you write will automatically fill a niche.
 Even with this approach, selecting a fitting genre might be useful.
 You can put your story into a fantasy or science fiction setting without losing its core.
 If you know that, currently, science fiction stories are most sought after, you might want to give it a shot.
 The fundamental decision you have to make, though, is whether you are writing as an art form, with the goal of expressing and exploring your emotions and ideas, and learning the trade itself, or if you look at writing as a business, where you have to attract “likes” and “subscribes” to build external validation.

 - Non-fiction: User stories are things your readers (personas) want to know.
 Group them into topics, then order them in a way so that they build upon the previous stories.